gajeshbhat/hatchways-assesment/README.md

 # Blogs API Endpoint

 ## Setup
-1. Run the setup.sh bash script file to setup install pipenv and setup the project.
+1. Run the setup.sh bash script file to install pipenv and setup the project.
-2. Run the run.sh bash script file to start the API endpoint.
+2. Run the run.sh bash script file to start the API.
 3. If you have Intellij PyCharm you can just import the project.
 This Project was made in PyCharm.